MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 This setting appears in the Computer Configuration and User Configuration folders.
 If both settings are configured, the setting in Computer Configuration takes precedence over the setting in User Configuration.

+> [!TIP]
-Tip: To display or hide reminder balloons without establishing a setting, in Windows Explorer, on the Tools menu, click Folder Options, and then click the Offline Files tab.
+> To display or hide reminder balloons without establishing a setting, in Windows Explorer, on the Tools menu, click Folder Options, and then click the Offline Files tab.
 This setting corresponds to the "Enable reminders" check box.
 <!-- Pol_NoReminders_2-Description-End -->

 <!-- Pol_NoReminders_2-Editable-Begin -->